If you are planning on applying to Gettysburg College, the deadline for Fall 2023 admissions is January 15 and the fee for the application is $60.

-Students who apply for Fall should hear back from Gettysburg College by March 18.
+Students who apply to Gettysburg College for fall semester should hear back from Gettysburg College by March 15.

-Gettysburg College offers early decision but not early action Early decision is binding, meaning you must attend if you are admitted, while early action allows you to apply early without committing.
-Early Decision 2 applications are due 1/15.
+Gettysburg College offers early decision but not early action.
+Early decision is binding, meaning you must attend if you are admitted, while early action allows you to apply early without committing.

-The early decision acceptance rate at Gettysburg College is 62%, compared to an overall acceptance rate of 48%.
-In 2021, Gettysburg College admitted 285 of the 460 students who applied early decison.
+The early decision acceptance rate at Gettysburg College is 64%, compared to an overall acceptance rate of 56%.
+In 2022, Gettysburg College admitted 256 of the 397 students who applied early decision.

 Transfer student admissions is extremely difficult.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are given the most weight when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you stand out.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college decides which factors are they consider most important in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis on the admissions factors where you shine.

 |Academic GPA||Very Important|